christianmalek/vuex-rest-api/README.md

   }
 }
 ```
+As you can see, it just created the store for us.
+No more, no less.

 #### Calling the actions
 If you want to request all posts, you just need to dispatch the `listPosts()` action and to fetch a specific post call `getPost({id})`.
 Don't forget to pass the necessary object and properties defined in the corresponding `pathFn` function, e.g. if you want to call `getPost`, and want to pass an arbitrary parameter, call it like `getPost({someParam: 5, anotherParam: "foo"})`.